theoperatore/andrew-bot-discord/docs/logs.md

 Ok I have separated out my discord app from the api http server.
 I think I'm all set to start doing actual commands now.

 The last thing that I want to automate is the `version`.
 Every time I commit to master, I want it to bump the patch version.
 I wonder if I need to do something with a github workflow? maybe an environment variable during the build step?
 I dunno.
 I'll look into it later.
 For now, I'll just manually bump the versions as I see fit.

+### Monday March 30, 2020

+I wanted to add some tests when I copied over the parser from the old AndrewBot.
+Getting jest to work with babel with typescript is a real pain, so instead, I added nextjs as a dependency (because I probably want to use that as a small dashboard for andrewbot locally anyway) and then I really don't need to do anything else!
+Nextjs handles all the transpilation for me.

+HOWEVER.
+It seems adding nextjs as a dependency made the Docker Hub builds fail.
+The error I was seeing was due to network timeout.
+A quick google saw that yarn will frequently fail to download files when dependencies are large and the connection is slow.
+The work around is to just increase the timeout :(

+Hopething this will work.